 Or Why I Love Adventurous Couples

 Three days before our scheduled shoot, however, the weather was extremely stormy and raining.
 The forecast looked gloomy for the entire next week: overcast with a high chance of rain.
 It didn't look good at all.
 When I texted Minto the night before our session, he was bummed but still willing to go for it.
 The next day, however, I woke to sunshine!
 It was a beautiful morning, with a patchy blue sky overhead as I made the early morning drive to the location.
-I only hoped it would hold through their session.
+I only hoped it would hold through their engagement proposal.

 The Makapu'u Lighthouse Trails is a fairly easy 1.25 mile hike on a paved path to the Lighthouse overlook.
 But that's not really the top of the ridge - that's still another couple hundred feet up via normal dirt hiking trails.
 We were scheduled to meet near the old World War II pill box bunker at the top of the ridge at 8:30am.
 Shrugging on my camera backpack, I left the parking lot at 7:30am and hiked/scrambled up the more direct but rugged back way to the top.

 With half an hour or so to kill before they arrived (and not even knowing for sure what they looked like beyond the description of the shirts they were wearing that Minto had texted me that morning), I had to look like the landscape photographer/tourist I was pretending to be so Elda wouldn't suspect anything.
 Thus I got to entertain myself trying to take photos of tiny little flowers on a mountain ridge top in very gusty winds.
 I literally ended up taking nearly two hundred photos before they even arrived.
-I got so involved at some points, I started to worry I might actually miss them or the start of Minto's proposal!
+I got so involved at some points, I started to worry I might actually miss them or the start of Minto's surprise proposal!
 It's just that, once I started looking, I was astonished at how many different kinds of tiny flowers and plants there were everywhere!
 It never ceases to amaze me how easy it is to miss all the beauty around us until we are actively looking for it.
 Then you suddenly wonder how you never saw it before.
 Of course, with the gusting winds and tiny flowers, very view of the images turned out well.

 Finally, Minto and Elda hiked up and stepped up onto the pill box.
 But almost immediately, eight other hikers appeared and climbed up next to them.
 I literally groaned aloud.
 Seriously?As I kept a side-eye on Minto & Elda, I wondered how Minto would handle it.
 Would he wait patiently or would he finally decide they weren't going to leave and just propose anyway?
 I stealthily snapped a couple of photos when I could, still wandering around pretending to take pictures of flowers.
 Then finally the moment came when the hikers left and Minto & Elda were alone.
 It was nearly time for some stealthy wedding proposal photos!

 Apparently Elda never read Ms Emma's Proposal Primer on handling surprise marriage proposals, because instead of standing there and pretending to consider her options or looking delighted and happy with tears in her eyes, she immediately drops to her knees with Minto and embraces him in a hug so tight I start to worry he may not be able to breathe.
 I literally have nothing to photograph for five minutes except for a hugging couple that can't be pried apart.
 Below is a short video snippet from Minto's drone...